parallax/ar-export/readme.md

 # ARexport

+ARexport is a [Parallax](https://parall.ax) open-source project, written by Gareth Battensby.

 ## Description

 Converts Blender3D .blend files into .dae (collada), .gltf and .usdz files for use with AR viewers.